 How to instruct a barrister

-The instruction of members is arranged through the clerks in our practice management team.
-They are happy to answer any queries or questions in relation to potential instructions or any of the members.
+The instruction of members is arranged through the clerks in Chambers’ practice management team.
+They are happy to answer any questions in relation to potential instructions or any of the members.
+Professional, licensed access or lay clients can contact the clerks to obtain a quotation for legal services and discuss suitability and availability.

 Who can instruct a barrister

 Barristers at Atkin Chambers act for a wide range of clients, including multi-national firms and companies, government bodies and other institutions.
-Much of the work has an international element and involves overseas clients, international projects or jurisdictions in which our members have long-standing reputations.
+Much of the work has an international element such as overseas clients international projects.

 - Solicitors, other authorised litigators, employed barristers and legal advice centres in England & Wales.